Opioid Pain Relievers for Low Back PainSkip to the navigation

 - Your risks from taking other medicines such as acetaminophen or nonsteroidal anti-inflammatory drugs.

-- Your risk of becoming dependent on opiates.
+- Your risk of becoming dependent on opioids.

-- The risk of opiates making you drowsy.
+- The risk of opioids making you drowsy.

-- How much opiates might relieve your pain.
+- How much opioids might relieve your pain.

 Dry mouth is common with these medicines.
 To help with dry mouth, you can chew sugarless gum, suck on sugarless candy, or melt ice in your mouth.
 If you continue to have problems with dry mouth after a couple of weeks, call your doctor.
 Dry mouth can lead to tooth decay and gum disease.